shubham-petwal/GenAiChatbot/ReadMe.md

-# Reduzer Chatbot
+# SaaS Chatbot

-Reduzer Chatbot is a project that leverages the Genkit SDK to implement a robust and intelligent chatbot.
+Saas Chatbot is a project that leverages the Genkit SDK to implement a robust and intelligent chatbot.
 This project integrates Firebase, Google AI, and Genkit to provide a seamless conversational experience with Reduzer Docs.

 ## Installation